-The Seminary awards a Bachelor of Theology for Ministry degree, which is designed to fulfil the requirement for a first degree in theology for the purpose of ordination in the Apostolic Episcopal Church and is open to ordinands in that church only.
+The Seminary prepares ordinands for a Bachelor of Theology for Ministry degree, which is designed to fulfil the requirement for a first degree in theology for the purpose of ordination in the Apostolic Episcopal Church and is open to ordinands in that church only.
 In addition, the Seminary offers degrees including those of Bachelor, Master and Doctor of Theology to the general public by mentored study (generally resulting in the submission of a dissertation; it is also possible to supplicate for the higher degree of Doctor of Divinity by published work), and a pioneering Doctor of Ministry programme for serving clergy of all faiths.
 These latter programmes are open to both men and women, while the programme for ordinands is open to men only.

 The general approach of the Seminary is conservative and reflects the Continuing Anglican position of the Apostolic Episcopal Church.
 Notwithstanding this, the Seminary has significant interests in the wider exploration of the Christian Faith and is open to insights from a wide range of sources, including the study of comparative religion.
 Generally, the Seminary’s strengths are to be found in classical theology, ministry and church history, particularly the history of the smaller conservative churches.